What is the difference between Ferritic, Austenitic and Martensitic Stainless Steels?

 When austenite cools, it generally reverts back to its ferrite form, which makes austenite crystals difficult to utilise at anything below the extreme temperatures of a smelting furnace.
 Austenite can be forced to retain its crystal structure at low temperatures with the inclusion of chemical additives, such as the nickel and manganese found in many austenitic stainless steels.

 Austenitic stainless steels cannot be significantly hardened by heat treatment, but can be hardened by cold working.
-Austenitic stainless steels are widely used due to their excellent resistance to corrosion.
+Austenitic stainless steels are widely used, particularly in stainless steel screws, due to their excellent resistance to corrosion.

 As iron cools, austenite crystals transition back into ferrite crystals, losing excess carbon which cannot be properly absorbed by the newly formed ferrite.
 The excess carbon creates patches of crystals with a mixture of low-carbon ferrite and leftover high-carbon cementite, and these mixed crystals are known as pearlite.